-NGIX is a newer webserver competing now with Apache.
+NGINX is a newer webserver competing now with Apache.
 It is thread-based and in many ways faster than Apache.
-The ngx_http_upsream_module does the same thing as the Apache mod_proxy.
+The ngx_http_upsream_module (opens new window) does the same thing as the Apache mod_proxy.
 Connection pooling appears to be only available now in the commercial product.
-Look on the link above for the max_conns directive.
+See the link above for the max_conns directive.

-HAProxy is a standalone Linux based proxy server that is free and does have connection pooling.
+HAProxy (opens new window) is a standalone Linux based proxy server that is free and does have connection pooling.
 Haproxy can be installed on Centos with yum: yum install HAProxy.

 Here is a simple config file and HAProxy running.